srasi1/GettingAndCleaningData/README.md

 ```

 creating a new column id to preserve the current order of the data
+Merging the data using activity data frame and then order the data set
+  to make it in the order of original data set
 ```
 dt_std_mean$id <- 1:nrow(dt_std_mean)
 mergeData <- merge(dt_std_mean, dt_act, by.x = "label", by.y = "actNum", sort = FALSE)